tinaxing14/BookTour/README.md

 A tour trip booking module built with React, ExpressJS and mysql database.

-The user is able to click on the booking calendar, choose a tour date, check the availability and price.
+The user is able to click on the booking calendar, choose a tour date, and check the availability and price.

 ## Getting Started
 Before you start, please have mysql database downloaded and create a config.js file in db folder,